suffolklibraries/sljekyll/_events/stowmarket-2018-05-15-stress.md

 breadcrumb: y
 ---

 All are welcome to drop in to the library to chat about and relieve stress over tea and coffee.
-Find out about stress and its effects and how you can handle it and think about it differently.
+Find out about stress and its effects and how you can cope with it and think about it differently.